POLICY UPDATES

 HJR 173/174 is the legislation that would allow the Assembly to get rid of the state income tax by increasing sales taxes and expanding the sales tax to services.

 This legislation was quickly brought to the Senate floor late on April 15th where it was passed, though it was changed from the original legislation that came from the House.
-The Senate substitute deletes the specific revenue triggers, size of tax cuts, and inflation adjustments and instead creates a vague framework for the legislature to eliminate the income tax using sales taxes.
+The Senate substitute deleted specific revenue triggers, size of tax cuts, and inflation adjustments and instead created a vague framework for the legislature to eliminate the income tax using sales taxes.
+The House agreed to this version on April 21st.

-No matter what the final legislation looks like, eliminating the state income tax will lead to cuts in health care, food assistance, and other safety net programs.
+If this were to pass at the ballot box, eliminating the state income tax would lead to cuts in health care, food assistance, and other safety net programs.
 Analysis by the Missouri Budget Project shows how the $5 billion budget hole would impact local schools - and that's just the beginning.
 Additionally, the vast majority of Missourians would see an increase in their overall tax bill.

 Resources: